Jellonator/Bit-Assembly/doc.md

 ## Miscellaneous ##
 There are a few other minor features of Bit Assembly too.
 A few of them are listed below:
- * The @ symbol: putting it in front of a pointer will give the position of the pointer.
-Using `@[-0]` results in the length of the stack.
+ * The < symbol: putting it in front of a pointer will give the position of the pointer.
+Using `<[-0]` results in the length of the stack.
 Putting it in front of a literal results in undefined behavior.
+ * The > symbol: putting it in front of a pointer will give the position after the pointer. `>[0]` gives 1, and `>[100:32]` gives 132.